caltechlibrary/cell-atlas/subsections/halohasta-litchfieldiae-granules.md

 features: ["Archaella", "Division plane", "Membrane (monoderm)", "Ribosomes", "Storage granules", "Surface layer", "Unidentified structures"]
 ---

 This *Halohasta litchfieldiae* cell has more unusual granules.
-The high electron density (darkness) of these punctate structures suggests that they contain metal.
+The high electron density (darkness) of these punctate structures suggests that they are iron storage granules, known as ferrosomes.